 Deers are herbivores that rely predominantly on sedges, grass foliage, shrubs and trees, with major consumption of lichens in winter in the region of northern latitudes.
 They have thin, ruminant standards, unspecialized or undifferentiated stomachs, and great requirements for nutrition.

 Deer breeds choose highly absorbable shoots, healthy grasses, young leaves, soft twigs, fungi, berries, and lichens instead of consuming and digesting large amounts of low-grade fibrous food, such as sheep and cattle.
-The low-fibre food moves easily via the food canal after limited fermentation and shredding.
+The low-fiber food moves easily via the food canal after limited fermentation and shredding.

 In order to sustain antler development, the deer needs a large amount of minerals like phosphate, and calcium and this further needs a diet that is rich in nutrients.
 However, there are several records of deer engaged in carnivorous activities, like consuming dead lakeshore or predating northern bobwhite nests.